mtlynch/mtlynch.io/content/retrospectives/2024/04/index.md

 This expression mitigates attack (1) above because a malicious team member who tries to exfiltrate a secret using a branch would not have access to the secret in their branch.

-The express mitigates attack (2) by just making the secret unavailable when a user initiates a CircleCI job with SSH access.
+The expression mitigates attack (2) by just making the secret unavailable when a user initiates a CircleCI job with SSH access.

-This system is still vulnerable to two team members teaming up to do something malicious.
+Our `master` branches require at least one approval for any change, so this system is still vulnerable to an attack from two team members doing something malicious together.
 One corrupt team member could introduce a code change that exfiltrates a secret, and their co-conspirator could approve it.
 But this would be a particularly noticeable attack, as the change would be in a file we frequently work on, and there'd be a clear audit trail of who put it there.

 Overall, I'm happy with CircleCI's expression-based context restrictions.
 If you're on a team where CI has access to production secrets, I recommend thinking about whether too many team members have access to secrets they don't need.